-BLE 353 Literacy/Language Instruction for ESL Learner (3) Prerequisite: Acceptance in the B.A. in Education Program.
+BLE 353 Literacy/Language Instruction for ESL Learner (3)

 In this course, students are introduced to ways of understanding home and school languages and literacy as a part of self-expression.
 Literacy across the disciplines and in Language Arts K-8 classrooms will be studied.
 The focus is on how the emergent literacy and language acquisition of non-English-language-back ground.
 Students will be observed and supported by teachers in K-8 teachers in a multicultural school setting.
 Topics covered include language and literacy learning, developing and organizing instruction, self-understanding and self-expression, feedback, and assessment of learning.
 Identify and communicate in various genres in oral, written, and digital, using strategies appropriate for attending to audience, purpose, and context.